AdobeDocs/platform-learn.en/help/tutorial-web-sdk/overview.md

 This tutorial guides you through the implementation of the Platform Web SDK on a sample retail website called Luma.
 The [Luma site](https://luma.enablementadobe.com/content/luma/us/en.html) has a rich data layer and functionality that lets you build a realistic implementation.
 For this tutorial, you:

-* Create your own tags property in your own account with a Platform Web SDK implementation for the Luma website.
+* Create your own tags property, in your own account, with a Platform Web SDK implementation for the Luma website.
 * Configure all data collection features for Web SDK implementations such as datastreams, schemas, and identity namespaces.
 * Add the following Adobe Experience Cloud applications:
   * **[Adobe Experience Platform](setup-experience-platform.md)** (and applications built on Platform such as Adobe Real-Time Customer Data Platform, Adobe Journey Optimizer, and Adobe Customer Journey Analytics)